gvwilson/sensibleadventures/booksters-apprentice.md

 otherwise barren island.
 His sword clattered on the cobblestones at Erileine's feet.

+*Swick!* Erileine cried out as another bolt whistled over her head and ran for the top of her grandfather's rickety ladder.
+Whistles split the night behind her, Hett boots thudding on cobblestones and angry Hett voices calling to one another.
+An armored figure burst out of the trees and tackled Donaien, knocking him into Armaend.
+The three men went down in a heap, the Hett already throwing punches.

+"Erileine!
+Come on!" her father shouted.
+She slipped and stumbled.
-*Swick!* Erileine cried out as another bolt whistled past her ear, then turned and scrambled down the ladder two rungs at a time.
-She yelped when her grandfather grabbed her leg.
+He yanked her to her feet and pushed her in front of him so that she could scramble down the ladder two rungs at a time.

+Erileine yelped when her grandfather grabbed her leg.
 "Are you all right?" he demanded.

 "The bosun," Erileine choked.
 "He's– Papaere, they shot him."

 Papaere Vurt pushed her forward.
-"Go with your paere!"
+"Get in the boat!"
 A dozen strides away, the *Presumption* bobbed up and down in the air next to his verandah.
-Gaeston, Donaien, and Armaend were already on board, clutching white-knuckled at the gunwales as Laeuc awkwardly climbed in beside them.
+Gaeston was already on board, clutching the gunwale in a white-knuckled grip.

-Erileine raced across the verandah.
-Laeuc grabbed her hand and pulled her over the gunwale just as someone shouted in pain and surprise at the top of the stairs.
+Erileine raced across the verandah with her father three steps behind her.
+She vaulted over the gunwale just as someone shouted in pain and surprise at the top of the stairs.

-The Avauntois all ducked.
 "What are you waiting for?"
 Papaere Vurt yelled.
 "Get out of here!"
-He yanked hard on the cord hanging beside the latter rungs and was answered by another angry shout.
+He yanked hard on a cord hanging beside the ladder rungs and was answered by another angry shout.

-"Go!" he bellowed again.
 Thomas tossed the mooring line into the boat's bow and vaulted in after it.
 The *Presumption* dipped slightly and drifted away from the porch.
+"Go!"
+Vurt bellowed again.

+"No!"
+Erileine screamed.
+"Papaere, they'll kill you!"

+Something went *snakt!* above them.
+A crossbow quarrel thunked into the verandah, then another.
+Vurt spat a curse, hobble-ran three awkward steps, and flung himself over the railing.

+"Gotcha!"
+He grabbed hold the gunwale with both hands and hauled himself on board, a manic grin splitting his face.
+As the *Presumption* heeled to port, he dropped his trousers and mooned the Hett with a whoop.

+They flew through the night to the sound of the wind, the creaking of the rigging, and Vurt cursing quietly under his breath as he tried to do up his trousers.
+Avaunt loomed over them, a dark mass blocking the stars.
+The braided pines on its flanks were solemnly indifferent to their passage; a startled sickle-wing bat flitted across their path and was gone.

-The *Presumption* heeled to port to point back the way the mountain had come.
-There was nothing left of Tinhead except a long scar in the earth.
-Beyond it, the great stone tower that had been built to await the mountain's was a glint among the trees.
+When Erileine looked back, there was nothing left of Tinhead except a long scar in the earth.
+Beyond it, the great stone tower that had been built to await the mountain was already lost among the trees.
 Erileine wondered what people would make of it a thousand years hence.
 Would anyone remember why it had been built, or what it had meant?

-"I'll remember," Erileine whispered, thinking of the bosun.
-The tears on her cheeks were cold, but she didn't wipe them away.
-"I promise–I'll remember."
+*I'll remember,* Erileine promised herself, thinking of the bosun.
 Laeuc shifted beside her and put an arm around his daughter's shoulders.
-Erileine leaned against her father and wept.
+Erileine leaned against her father and wept silently.
+Her tears were cold on her cheeks, but she didn't wipe them away.

-As they flew through the night, Erileine remembered a painting she had once seen of a pearl diver floating beside a coral reef off the coast of Barra Bantang.
-Avaunt loomed over the *Presumption* like that reef, gray and black in the moonlight.
-The braided pines on its flanks were solemnly indifferent to their passage; a lonely sickle-wing bat flitted across their path with a sound like crumpling paper.

-Gaeston was the first to speak.
+Papaere Vurt was the first to speak.
 "He'll be missed."

 Laeuc nodded heavily.
 "He was a good man."

 Gaeston shifted on the plank seat.
-"What do you think they'll do to Vurt?"
+"What do you think they'll do to Mareille?
+And Donaien and Armaend?"

-Laeuc's arm tightened around his daughter's shoulders.
+Laeuc's arm tightened around his daughter.
 "I don't know."

 "Look on the bright side," Thomas said.
-He was sitting at the stern, one hand on the rudder.
-"Fewer of you does mean less chance of being spotted."
+He was sitting at the stern, one hand on the rudder, the other absently stroking his lapels.
+"A lighter load means we can get there faster."

-Gaeston's grip tightened on his spear.
+Gaeston's grip tightened on his bow.
 "It doesn't bother you at all, does it?" he said levelly.
-"Them being dead."

-"Don't say that!"
-Erileine snapped.
-"And don't tell me to shush," she added to her father, instantly hating herself for sounding petulant.
+"Uyves being dead.
+Or any of this.
+You don't care who's right and who's wrong."

+"I find it's rather like tossing a coin," Thomas replied lightly.
-Thomas jerked his chin at Erileine.
-"Look in the cabin, would you?
-There's a jar a little larger than your two fists."
+"The right side is whichever one lands up.
+Now, look in the cabin, would you?" he continued to Erileine.
+"There's a jar a little larger than your two fists."

 Erileine stood, grabbing the bracket atop the boat's small cabin to steady herself.
 The door folded inward in the middle like a book.